LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 - World gen
 	- More biomes
 	- 3d perlin noise
-		- "Instead of sampling the Perlin noise in two dimensions try sampling it in three and placing a cube wherever it’s greater than some threshold.
-It’s not as simple as a basic mesh but it lets you create complex features like caves and overhangs."
 	- Made from 5 diiferent noise setups
 		- +spline interpolation (or something like that)
 	- Caves